-Campylobacter infections during pregnancy, infections with an organism called campylobacter jejuni, are the #1 cause of foodborne gastroenteritis aka food poisoning in the United States and other developed countries.
+Campylobacter bacteria infections during pregnancy, infections with an organism called campylobacter jejuni, are the number one cause of foodborne gastroenteritis, aka food poisoning in the United States and other developed countries.
 According to the World Health Organization (WHO), Campylobacter is considered to be the most common bacterial cause of human gastroenteritis in the world.
-Symptoms of capylobacter infections include diarrhea, nause, vomiting, and stomach cramps.
+Symptoms of campylobacter infections include diarrhea, nausea, vomiting, and stomach cramps.
 Search it HERE on PubMed.

 Consuming food or water that contains the bacteria Campylobacter jejuni causes an infection called campylobacteriosis.
 C. jejuni is found in the intestinal tracts of animals (especially chickens) and in untreated water.
 It's a very common cause of diarrhea accompanied by fever in the United States.
 C. jejuni is easily destroyed by heat (120 degrees F).

 Recently, campylobacter infections have also been reported after contact with infected puppies in pet stores.
 The CDC advises that you should always wash your hands thoroughly with soap and water after touching your puppy or dog, after handling their food, and after cleaning up after them.

 Campylobacter infections are generally mild but can be fatal among very young children, elderly, and immunosuppressed individuals.
 The bacteria normally inhabit the intestinal tract of warm-blooded animals such as poultry and cattle and are frequently detected in foods derived from these animals.
 Campylobacter species can be killed by heat and thoroughly cooking food.